vijaybalebail/Python-fullstack-development/Python_fullstack/DockerBasics.md

 # TASK 2 : Running an Application Container

 Now we have images with language runtimes installed, we can run an application.
 This example creates a new image from cjones/python.
 You can try similar steps with Node.js (or other language) applications.
-In this example we are not connecting to a database - that will come in Part 2 of this blog series.

-Here's the Dockerfile:
+## Create Dockerfile for New application

+Let us consider that we need to run a python program called hi.py in python image we build.
+Below is how the sample Dockerfile will look like:

 ```
-FROM cjones/python
+FROM oracle19c/python

 WORKDIR /myapp